dRumata/LFS201/Ch30-uam/notes_Ch30.md

 Bad practice to edit `/etc/passwd`, `/etc/group`, `/etc/shadow` directly.
 Either user appropriate utilities such as **usermod**, or use **vipw** special editor to do so as it is careful about file locking, data corruption, etc.

+## 30.10 Why Use /etc/shadow?
+Use of `/etc/shadow` enables password aging on a per user basis.
+At same time, also allows for maintaining greater security of hashed passwords.

+Default permissions of `/etc/passwd` are **644** (**`-rw-r--r--`**); anyone can read the file.
+Unfortunately necessary because system programs and user applications need to read information contained in file.

 ##

 [Back to top](#)